JohnTelford/mkdocs-2/docs/index.md

     This website is being created and maintained by the technologies described.

 !!! danger
-    The slightest errors or security issues during development will require [Defect Remediation Costs](defect_costs.md) sometime during the life time of the website.
+    The slightest errors or security issues during website development will require [Defect Remediation Costs](defect_costs.md) sometime during the life time of the website.
 The highest cost over the life time of website projects is remediating defects.

 ---